1stvamp/projectcausal.com/index.md

 About
 -----
-Causal is a project to bring together all your social services together in one place.
+Causal is a project to bring together all your online social connections together in one place.

 Causal gives you two ways to view your social history.
 The first is a web interface displaying your past 7 days of the enabled services.
-The second is a json feed of the same data of all your updates in a standardised format.
+The second is a JSON feed of the same data of all your updates in a standardised format.

 We have made the decision to open the project to drive the project in a direction users want